openafs-contrib/ansible-openafs/docs/source/roles/common.rst

   Default: ``https://download.sinenomine.net/openafs/rpms/el$releasever/$basearch``

 afs_install_archive
-  Path to the compressed archive containing the installation files when the ``afs_install_method`` is ``packages``, ``bdist``, or ``sdist``.
+  Path or URL to the compressed archive containing the packages or binary files when the ``afs_install_method`` is ``packages``, ``bdist``, or ``sdist``.

+  The tarball will be downloaded to the remote node automatically when ``afs_install_archive`` startes with ``http://``.
+Otherwise, the path is to a file already existing on the remote node.

+  Set ``afs_install_archive_remote_src`` to ``false`` to indicate the file should be uploaded from the controller to the target machine.

+afs_install_archive_remote_src
+  When set to ``false``, the path indicated in ``afs_install_archive`` is a local path (on the controller) and the archive will be uploaded from the controller to the remote node.
+It can be an absolute or relative path.

 afs_git_repo
   The git repository URL when the ``afs_install_method`` is ``source``.